tiangolo/uwsgi-nginx-flask-docker/README.md

 ### Custom `/app/prestart.sh`

 If you need to run anything before starting the app, you can add a file `prestart.sh` to the directory `/app`.
 The image will automatically detect and run it before starting everything.

-For example, if you want to add Alembic SQL migrations (with SQLALchemy), you could create a `./app/prestart.sh` file in your code directory (that will be copied by your `Dockerfile`) with:
+For example, if you want to add Alembic SQL migrations (with SQLAlchemy), you could create a `./app/prestart.sh` file in your code directory (that will be copied by your `Dockerfile`) with:

 ```bash
 #! /usr/bin/env bash